bbc/ttml-validator/README.md

 A utility to read a file and check against a set of requirements to see if it is valid EBU-TT-D according to the BBC Subtitle Guidelines, and if not, to list the errors.
+Also checks for DAPT validity.

 For requirements, see [Subtitle File Validation Checks (BBC internal Confluence page)](https://confluence.dev.bbc.co.uk/x/GDiPGQ)